twhite96/TWBlog/_posts/2015-11-18-iterating-over-an-array-in-java-and-javascript-3.md

 <h3>Breaking It Down</h3>

-The first part of this algorithm is turning all the letters in the string to lowercase and then using regex to get rid of capital letters, spaces, and punctuation<a id="fnref-2" class="footnote" title="see footnote" href="#fn-2">[2]</a>.
+The first part of this algorithm is turning all the letters in the string to lowercase and then using regex to get rid of capital letters, spaces, and punctuation<a id="fnref-2" class="footnote" title:="see footnote" href="#fn-2">[2]</a>.

 The next part checks each index of the array to see if it is the same later, going inwards until it reached half the length of the array.
 If they are the same letter, then it’s a palindrome and will return true.